luau/UniversalSynSaveInstance/README.md

 Or shortly USSI, a project aimed at resurrecting saveinstance function from [Synapse X Source 2019] & Other Executor Source leaks :trollface:.<br />
 Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances.

+> [!TIP]
-Important part about this saveinstance is that it doesn't modify anything, therefore reduces the amount of detection vectors by a lot.
+> Important part about this saveinstance is that it doesn't modify anything, therefore reduces the amount of detection vectors by a lot.
-You can also enable the `SafeMode` option to completely bypass any detections and save **ANY** game!
+> You can also enable the `SafeMode` option to completely bypass any detections and save **ANY** game!

-# Notes
+> [!NOTE]

-- Credits are appreciated 💖
+> - Credits are appreciated 💖
-- Do NOT claim you wrote this :accessibility:
+> - Do NOT claim you wrote this :accessibility:
-- Do NOT forget to include the [License](https://github.com/luau/SynSaveInstance/blob/main/LICENSE) :finnadie:
+> - Do NOT forget to include the [License](https://github.com/luau/SynSaveInstance/blob/main/LICENSE) :finnadie:

 # 💖 Support Us & Our Work